icons8/lunacy-docs/docs/components_new.md

 ### Text content and properties

-Create text overrides by changing the text or its properties in the text layers of component instances.
-Use the Text section in the right panel to:
+You can easily change the text and/or its properties in the component instance text layers.
+Use the **Text** section in the right panel to:

 - Change the **content** of the text layer.
 - Set new **fonts** and **text colors**.